- 1Spain: An attractive country for investment

 - Graduates and postgraduates from prestigious universities and business schools.

-Any foreigners looking to enter Spain and to pursue training research, development and innovation activities at public or private entities may apply for the relevant entry visa or residence permit provided they fall within one of the following categories:
+Any foreigners looking to enter Spain and to pursue training research, or holding an authorization to stay, wish to perform development and innovation activities at public or private entities may apply for the relevant entry visa or residence permit provided they fall within one of the following categories:

 - The research personnel referred to in Article 13 and Additional Provision no. 1 of Science, Technology and Innovation Law 14/2011, of June 1, 2011.